UniMath/agda-unimath/src/trees/morphisms-polynomial-endofunctors.lagda.md

   where

   shapes-natural-transformation-polynomial-endofunctor :
-    shapes-polynomial-endofunctor 𝑃 → shapes-polynomial-endofunctor 𝑄 shapes-natural-transformation-polynomial-endofunctor a =
+    shape-polynomial-endofunctor 𝑃 → shape-polynomial-endofunctor 𝑄 shapes-natural-transformation-polynomial-endofunctor a =
     pr1 (type-natural-transformation-polynomial-endofunctor 𝑃 𝑄 α (a , id))

   positions-natural-transformation-polynomial-endofunctor :
-    (a : shapes-polynomial-endofunctor 𝑃) →
+    (a : shape-polynomial-endofunctor 𝑃) →
-    positions-polynomial-endofunctor 𝑄
+    position-polynomial-endofunctor 𝑄
       ( shapes-natural-transformation-polynomial-endofunctor a) →
-    positions-polynomial-endofunctor 𝑃 a
+    position-polynomial-endofunctor 𝑃 a
   positions-natural-transformation-polynomial-endofunctor a =
     pr2 (type-natural-transformation-polynomial-endofunctor 𝑃 𝑄 α (a , id))